Kenya's new president faces old headache on the coast

 One of the distinct features of the Monday morning attacks was that raiders wore black tops and red bandannas, a uniform that identifies men who have undergone combat training with the military wing of the MRC, community groups say.

-“The red bandannas show readiness to shed blood,” said one MRC sympathizer.
+“The red bandannas show readiness to shed blood,” said one MRC sympathiser.

 “The attackers told me ‘If we spare you, then you will vote for upcountry people and not locals’,” said Ramadan, who lay shirtless on his stomach in the clammy Mombasa heat, bloodied bandages covering machete wounds on his back.